Deekshita23/first/README.md

-# first
+# My First Repository
-my first program
+This is my first GitHub repository!🎉